 - Sea salt

-- Chocolate chips (you can pick which ever chocolate chips you fancy....regular, sugar free, dairy free, cacao nibs)
+- Chocolate chips – you can pick whichever chocolate chips you fancy and what suits your dietary requirements.
+There are so many choices, regular, sugar free, dairy free, carob, cacao nibs)

-- 1 cup dark choc chips (you can use regular, dairy fee, sugar free)
+- 1 cup chocolate chips you can use regular, dairy fee, sugar free, carob, cacao nibs

 - 1 teaspoon vanilla extract